epithet-ssh/epithet-aws/README.md

 AWS Lambda deployment template for [epithet](https://github.com/epithet-ssh/epithet) SSH certificate authority and policy server.

-**Use this template** to deploy your own epithet CA and policy servers on AWS Lambda with API Gateway, Secrets Manager, SSM Parameter Store, and S3 certificate archival.
+**Use this template** to deploy your own epithet CA and policy servers on AWS Lambda with API Gateway, Secrets Manager, and SSM Parameter Store.

 ## Getting Started